cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <i>bool</i>
 </td>
 <td>
-   <p>Temporary means the tablespaces is meant to be used for temporary tables</p>
+   <p>Temporary means the tablespace will be added as a <code>temp_tablespaces</code>
+entry in PostgreSQL, and will be available to automatically house temp database objects or other temporary files</p>
 </td>
 </tr>
 </tbody>